-Outreach and recruitment began within the organization’s current volunteer base.
-This was a great way to get the word out about the Garden Share programs to an existing base of committed volunteers.
-These volunteers worked through word-of-mouth to encourage family members, friends, and even co-workers to join the efforts to provide healthy, nutritious meals.
-A Garden Share Program Guide and quick-guide brochure were created to provide information to interested community members who were engaged at tabling events such as at the local farmers markets, volunteer fairs and community events.
-The brochure is available in the front lobby of the food bank for any interested guest or client and is shared with all new volunteers.
-The Garden Share Program Guide is sent as a booklet or PDF to all volunteers who sign up for a garden or gleaning event.
-Another great way to reach volunteers is through the local newspapers.
-The VISTA at Community Food Share worked with the food bank’s Director of Communications to get in touch with the local newspapers.
-A freelance writer published a story spotlighting the Garden Share programs and our partner, Earth’s Table.
-This article received a lot of attention and response from local volunteers and donors alike.
+Outreach and recruitment began with the first VISTA within the organization’s current volunteer base.
+This was a great way to get the word out about Garden Share programs to an existing base of highly committed volunteers.
+These volunteers worked through word-of-mouth to encourage family members, friends, and even co-workers to join efforts in providing healthy, nutritious meals.
+A Garden Share Program Guide and quick-guide brochure were created by the first VISTA to provide information to interested community members who were engaged at tabling events such as at the local farmer’s markets, volunteer fairs, and community events.
+The second VISTA worked closely with the Director of Communications to create a Grow a Row flyer for the 2018 season and also designed a new Garden Share leaflet.
+This occurred along with Community Food Share’s rebrand in 2018.

-Once the growing season begins around mid-May, the engagement with volunteers becomes much easier as there are opportunities and events to send interested volunteers.
-Each time a gleaning or gardening event was scheduled, a notification email was sent to a list of volunteers that are signed up.
+Once the growing season begins around late-April with seeding events, the engagement with volunteers becomes much easier as opportunities open up.
+Each time a gleaning or gardening event is scheduled, a notification email is sent to a list of volunteers that are signed up.
 In January 2018, Community Food Share switched to a new volunteer database which has influenced a great deal of volunteer management and relations during the second VISTA’s term.
-Details in these emails include: glean date, time, meeting spot, produce to be gleaned, and a list of what to bring and wear were included in the email.
-Facebook posts are also listed on the Community Food Share page.
-It is important to stay engaged during the gleaning and gardening events as well.
-Creating conversations with the volunteers at events helped the VISTAs learn about why people want to be involved.
-These interactions have also built better relationships with the individuals and offers ideas for advertising points on how to get others involved.
+Details in these emails include: glean date, time, meeting spot, produce to be gleaned, and a list of what to bring and wear.
+It is important to stay engaged with volunteers during the gleaning and gardening events as well.
+Engaging in conversations with the volunteers at events helped the VISTAs learn about why people want to be involved.
+These interactions have also built better relationships with the individuals and gathered ideas for advertising the Garden Share program in various ways.

-Community Food Share (CFS) is a 501(c)(3) non-profit food bank serving Boulder and Broomfield Counties.
+Community Food Share (CFS) is a 501(c)(3) non-profit food bank serving Colorado’s Boulder and Broomfield Counties.
 In operation since 1981, it is a long-standing hunger relief agency operating as part of the Feeding America network.
-Last year Community Food Share distributed close to 10 million pounds of healthy, nutritious food to food insecure individuals and families through its 42 partner agencies and pantries as well as its three direct distribution programs.
+Last year Community Food Share distributed 10.4 million pounds of healthy, nutritious food to food-insecure individuals and families through 42 partner agencies and pantries, as well as three direct distribution programs.
 As part of its organizational mission, Community Food Share strives to provide fresh, high-quality food – ensuring that 35% of food product is produce and 40% is high protein items such as milk, eggs, and frozen meat.